CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 # Interactive usage

 When you login to CSC supercomputers, you end up to one of the login nodes of the computer.
 These login nodes are shared by all users and they are **not** intended for heavy computing.

-The login they should be used only for:
+The login nodes should be used only for:
   * compiling
   * manging batch jobs
   * moving data